 On behalf of the EWI Singapore Committee

-Applications for Membership in EWI through EWI Singapore will be opened shortly.
+Applications for Membership in EWI through EWI Singapore are now opened.

 We welcome experts and users of experts throughout Asia to apply to join EWI through the Singapore branch.